Community education and support (VCAL) evaluation

-Students are able to gain the Victorian Certificate of Applied Learning (VCAL) in a community setting.
+Students work towards the Victorian Certificate of Applied Learning (VCAL) in a community setting.
 A series of evaluations provide a sound evidence base to explore possibilities and constraints of applied learning opportunities for young people as an alternative to mainstream schools.

 A 'taster' course was offered in 2009 to young people who were alienated from secondary school and were considering the Community VCAL course for 2010.
-Reports have been produced for each year of the Community VCAL program, with the latest report (2014) also providing some overall insights.
+Reports were produced for each year of the Community VCAL program, with the latest report (2014) also providing some overall insights.

 The Brotherhood and DEECD have together conducted professional development workshops: